 Xavier's Biomedical Honor Corps

-Services provided: Students in the Biomedical Honor Corps are provided advice and assistance through a variety of activities that are designed to complement the support provided by academic advisers.
+Services provided: Students in the Biomedical Honor Corps are provided advice and assistance through a variety of activities that are designed to complement the support provided by academic advisers in major departments.
+Students do NOT receive academic credit for Biomedical Honor Corps participation.
+The Biomedical Honor Corps provides academic year enrichment activities for new freshman premeds (and new transfer premeds) who are interested in cultivating competitive applications to medical, dental, and other health professions schools.
 Activities for the Biomedical Honor Corps include the following:

-- Overview of the types of health professions schools and related graduate programs beginning the first week of the freshman year in college;
+- Overview of the different types of health professions schools beginning the first week of the first semester of college;

-Cost of participation: There is currently no cost for participation in the program.
+- Cost of participation: There is currently no cost for participation in the program.

-Scholarships: Xavier's Biomedical Honor Corps is not a scholarship program.
+- Scholarships: Xavier's Biomedical Honor Corps is NOT a scholarship program.
 That is, participants receive no funds from the program.
 Students interested in scholarships to attend Xavier should contact the Admissions Office directly at (504) 520-7388.

 How to Apply: There is no separate application for the Biomedical Honor Corps.
 The Premedical Office invites all freshman and new transfer premeds who have been accepted into Xavier to participate in the Biomedical Honor Corps.
 Any freshman or new transfer premed student, regardless of major, who is interested in gaining entry into medical, dental, or another type of health professions schools should be actively involved with the Biomedical Honor Corps.
 If you have not already applied to Xavier University of Louisiana, please do so at http://www.xula.edu/admissions/.